mortezaardini/axel_wrapper/README.md

 # Axel Wrapper

-This is a simple wrapper for axel download manger, which create folders for each type of data in download folder in Ubuntu.
+This is a simple wrapper for Axel download manger, which create folders for each type of data in download folder in Ubuntu.
 There are these folders:

 + Compressed